-When discussing historiography, some (mostly but not only French) writers point to Paul Tannery as the one who introduced the idea of "geometric algebra".
+Tannery as the one who introduced the idea of "geometric algebra".
 This is misleading.
-Since the onslaught on the idea was launched by Árpád Szabó in [1969: 457f], we may look at what is said there.
-Szabó refers to an article from Tannery's hand, originally from 1882 but republished in [Tannery 1912: 254-280] when stating that
+The onslaught on the idea was launched by Árpád Szabó in [1969: 457f], and we may therefore look at what is said there.
+Szabó refers to an article from Tannery's hand, originally from 1882 but republished in [Tannery 1912: 254-280], when stating that

-(1) Those propositions in Euclid which are habitually - since a work by P. Tannery - regarded as "algebraic propositions in geometrical dress - have in reality only this much to do with algebra that we can indeed quite easily point to our algebraic equivalents of these propositions.
+Those propositions in Euclid which are habitually - since a work by P. Tannery - regarded as "algebraic propositions in geometrical dress" - have in reality only this much to do with algebra that we can indeed quite easily point to our algebraic equivalents of these propositions.

-He quotes only Tannery's title "De la solution géométrique des problèmes du second degré", and would indeed have been unable to find the idea of "algebraic propositions in geometric dress" expressed in the article.
+He quotes only Tannery's title "De la solution géométrique des problèmes du second degree", and would indeed have been unable to find the idea of "algebraic propositions in geometric dress" expressed in the article.
 Instead, Tannery [1912: 254] points out exactly what Szabó parades as his own objection:

-(2) When we speak about a second-degree problem, by our educational habits we are immediately brought to think of the general equation:
+When we speak about a second-degree problem, by our educational habits we are immediately brought to think of the general equation: